saimachi/MCW-Migrating-SQL-databases-to-Azure/Whiteboard design session/WDS trainer guide - Migrating SQL databases to Azure.md

 2. What would you recommend for addressing the latency issues experienced by gamers from other regions of the world?

    To address the latency issues reported by gamers, they should look at using multiple regions worldwide.
-By deploying their services closer to where players are, they can reduce the latency they experience when accessing the online gaming services.
+By deploying their services closer to where players are, they can reduce the latency they experience when accessing online gaming services.

 3. How should the ability to scale gaming services up or down be handled?